-What is MMS?
-What you need to know about managed mobility services
+What is managed mobility services?
+What you need to know about MMS

-It’s clear that mobile devices are changing how enterprises do business.
-However, mobility is forcing monumental changes on IT departments as well.
-With new devices, technologies and employee behaviors comes the need for new policies, security measures and device management alongside a range of other activities and services designed to support an increasingly mobile workforce.
-Some of these services inevitably need to be outsourced to external providers and labeled broadly as managed mobility services (MMS).
+Mobility is revolutionizing how enterprises do business.
+It’s also forcing monumental changes within IT teams.
+With new devices, technologies and employee behaviors come the need for new policies, security measures and device management strategies.
+These — alongside a range of other activities and services — are designed to support an increasingly mobile workforce.
+Some of these services need to be outsourced to external providers and labeled broadly as managed mobility services (MMS).

-Exactly what is MMS?
-To put it simply, this term represents a suite of services that maximize the potential of mobile devices while mitigating the risks that can come with these various endpoints.
-These services enable remote access to enterprise assets through the cloud while ensuring the technology doesn’t put the company at risk of security breaches.
-Further, MMS provides a method for increasing worker productivity while keeping costs under control.
+Exactly what is managed mobility services?
+To put it simply, MMS is a suite of services that maximize the potential of mobile devices while reducing security risk and easing the burden on IT departments.
+These services enable remote access to enterprise data through the cloud while ensuring the company isn’t at risk of any security breaches.
+Managed mobility services solutions also provide a method for increasing worker productivity while keeping costs under control.

-MMS is an umbrella term that encompasses several critical services to ensure effective enterprise mobility.
+MMS is an umbrella term that encompasses several critical services that ensure effective enterprise mobility.
 According to Gartner, these services include the following:

 - Sourcing and logistics management